Feature Description

 When you perform a cloud resource configuration check, an asset synchronization is triggered.
 Therefore, the actual quota consumption is expected to have a slight variance.

-4. Hover your mouse over Check Now to view the execution time of the most recent detection task.
+4. When you hover the mouse over Check Now, you can see the execution time of the most recent detection task.

 Periodic Check Management